-$^{{}^{9}}F = Mf$, where M is known as the magnification.
+${}^{9}F = Mf$ , where M is known as the magnification.
 See Appendix A for the formula relating M to e, the eccentricity of the hyperbolic secondary.

-Primary diameter: MINT will explore the CMB anisotropy up to a maximum angular scale or minimum angular momentum harmonics, l, of about 1000.
+MINT will explore the CMB anisotropy up to a maximum angular scale or minimum angular momentum harmonics, l, of about 1000.
 This requires a minimum baseline of 32 cm.
-For maximum sensitivity, we chose D = 30 cm, the maximum size dish possible.10
+For maximum sensitivity, we chose primary diameter, D = 30 cm, the maximum size dish possible.

 The remaining three parameters are determined based on various RF considerations, beam aberrations and antenna coupling using Diffraction Analysis of a Dual Reflector Antenna (DADRA).
 For given main and sub-reflector surface shapes and boundary geometry, DADRA uses Physical Optics (PO) of equivalent surface currents to calculate both far-field and near-field antenna patterns and gains.
 It utilizes a triangular facet representation of the reflector surface.
-Details regarding computation routines and procedures are documented in [12].
+Details regarding computation routines and procedures are documented in [13].
 We iterated various input antenna parameters in DADRA to arrive at an antenna beam of desirable features.
+Details of the optimization of antenna parameters are outlined in Loh [14].